abstract bee artwork

 I had no idea what I was painting at the time.
 I paint what I feel not what I see.
 It is purely an intuitive journey for me as I tap into my inner world, my mind's eye.

-On completion, it was revealed to me.
-I could just imagine bees everywhere, frantically buzzing around the hive.
-I decided to name it, Beehive.
+On completion, it was revealed to me; imagining bees everywhere, frantically buzzing around the hive.As I contemplated bees and how important they are to us, it seems appropriate to name the painting, Beehive.

 I wasn't surprised by what I had created, given my love of nature.
 Bees and honey were part of conversations growing up and continue today, in family conversations.